betcherj/assistant_to_the_assistant/README.md

     model="gpt-4-turbo-preview"
 )

-# Generate prompt
+# Generate prompt with automatic classification and optimization
-prompt = prompt_builder.build_prompt(
+result = prompt_builder.build_prompt(
     feature_description="Add user authentication endpoint",
     feature_type="feature",
     model="gpt-4-turbo-preview",
-    include_all_context=False
+    include_all_context=False,  # Use LLM-based selection
+    enable_classification=True,  # Enable artifact classification
+    enable_optimization=True     # Enable prompt optimization
 )

-print(prompt)
+print(result["prompt"])  # Optimized prompt
+print(result["classification"])  # Classification metadata
+print(result["optimized"])  # Whether optimization was applied
 ```

 ## How It Works

 1. **Indexing Phase**: The project indexer analyzes your codebase using LLM to create natural language descriptions of components and how they fit into the larger system.
+Infrastructure files and business context documents are also indexed.

-2. **Resource Storage**: Project-specific resources (business goals, system descriptions, agent guidelines) are stored and can be manually defined or auto-generated.
+2. **Resource Storage**: Project-specific resources (business goals, system descriptions, agent guidelines) are stored using a unified resource management system with generic save/load methods.

-3. **Context Selection**: When generating a prompt, the system intelligently selects relevant components and context based on the feature description.
+3. **LLM-Based Classification**: When generating a prompt, the system uses an LLM classifier to intelligently select relevant artifacts (components, infrastructure sections, business context documents) based on the feature description, maximizing prompt effectiveness.

-4. **Prompt Construction**: The prompt builder combines all relevant information into a model-specific formatted prompt.
+4. **Prompt Construction**: The prompt builder combines all selected information into a model-specific formatted prompt using specialized formatters.

+5. **Prompt Optimization**: The system can optionally optimize prompts for specific model types (GPT-4, Claude, etc.) using LLM-based optimization to maximize performance.

-5. **Model Selection**: The framework supports different LLM models and formats prompts accordingly.
+6. **Model Selection**: The framework supports different LLM models and formats prompts accordingly using model-specific formatters.

 ## Configuration